patryk-kilian/social-media/README.md

 This application was built using React (Custom Hooks, Context, React Query, Chakra UI) and Firebase.
 Firebase firestore handles all the data, and that data is retrieved using a React Query with custom hooks.

 I used Chakra UI with chakra default theme for this project because i wanted to focus more on funcionality than design.
 This libary is really simple, composable and provide great developer experience so i really enjoyed using it.
 All application data comes from firebase so for fetching and managing data I chose React Query.
 It is such a great libary and i really enjoyed using it in my projects and I won't stop using it in my future projects :).
+I also used great and simple libary react-hook-form for handling the forms.
 I provided auth and active user data to other components via react contex on client side.

 ## Core packages

 1. React Query - Fetch, cache and update data from firebase
 2. React Router - Routing
 3. Chakra UI - ui component libary and styling
+4. React Hook Form - handling forms
+5. date-fns - formating dates

 ## Features